Policies Targeting Existing Buildings

 Voluntary programs

-The E+ Green Building program requires buildings generate more energy than it uses.
-The program seeks to advance industry practice and public awareness of energy efficient green buildings and to construct high performance 1 to 4 unit residential building prototypes that can serve as models for future practice.
+The E+ Green Building seeks to advance industry practice and public awareness of energy-efficient green buildings and to construct high performance 1 to 4 unit residential building prototypes that can serve as models for future practice.
 This program is a pilot initiative of the City of Boston’s Department of Neighborhood Development (DND), Office of Environment & Energy Services, and the Boston Redevelopment Authority.
-There are currently three built project and two active projects.
+There are currently three built projects and two active projects.

 Incentives

-New construction designed to meet LEED standards receives varying FAR bonuses based on their certification level.
+New construction designed to meet LEED standards receives varying floor area ratio (FAR) bonuses based on their certification level.

 The city does not implement any policies or programs targeting existing buildings.